 “In order to drive this shift to zero- and low-emission [vehicles], governments across the EU need to ramp up investments in charging and refueling infrastructure and to put in place meaningful and sustainable incentives to stimulate sales of alternatively-powered cars in the long run,” said ACEA in a report.

 ACEA maintains that the EU is not doing enough to foster the development of a battery charging network.
-The region had some 145,000 charging points for EVs in 2018 – three times more than five years ago but still far short of the 2.8 million chargers required by the number of EVs necessary to meet the EU’s emissions goal.
-To reach 2.8 million chargers would require a 20-fold increase over the next 10 years.
+The 27 EU nations plus the United Kingdom had some 250,000 charging points for EVs in 2020 – far short of the 2.8 million chargers required by the number of EVs necessary to meet the EU’s emissions goal.
+To reach 2.8 million chargers would require an over 10-fold increase over the next 10 years.

 For its part, the EU has made incentives available to its member states to build charging stations.
 Local, regional and national governments in Europe have passed legislation offering various incentives to encourage the use of EVs.
 Some of the incentives, according to an EU report, are not limited to passenger vehicles, but also other road vehicles such as vans, buses, bicycles and motorcycles.

-In 2019, Germans bought the most BEVs and PHEVs by volume – 108,839 vehicles – with the usual suspects of the Netherlands, Norway, France, Sweden and the U.K. all turning in impressive increases.
-Predictably, once the reckoning is done for 2020, it will be clear that registrations will have collapsed during the cornonavirus pandemic.
+In 2020, Germans bought the most BEVs and PHEVs by volume – 394,943 vehicles – followed by the usual suspects of France, the U.K., Norway, Sweden and the Netherlands.

 EV growth in Europe has in part been driven by European Commission directives, such as the most recent Regulation 2019/631.
 Among other things, it lays out fines for automakers if they do not meet fleet-wide emissions targets.
 Zero- and low-emissions vehicles are an ideal solution to their woes, if not those of the lubricants industry, which derives a quarter of its revenue from auto lubes.